Skip to main content

 What happened if there is a medical emergency?

 Safety is at the heart of everything.
-This starts with selecting the appropriate places to volunteer, all the way to providing comprehensive safety training to all volunteers.
-Our Safety Management Systems are robust, practical, and effective.
+This starts with selecting the appropriate places to volunteer, all the way to providing comprehensive safety training to all Venturers.
+Our Safety Management Systems are robust, practical.
+Please see below for some valuable insights for anyone looking for how to plan a gap year safely and responsibly.

-• Every team is accompanied by an experienced tour leader who is with the group 24/7.
+• Every team is accompanied by a trained Project Coordinator who is with the group 24/7.
+All project coordinators are 16 hour outdoor first aid trained.

 Read more about safety on expeditions